-The college's library is a light and spacious 1930s building with plenty of work spaces and a group study room.
-The library has physical collections of 100,000 volumes, 70,000 of them on open shelves, and substantial holdings of periodicals.
-There are also specialist and rare book and manuscript collections of interest to scholars, including c400 medieval manuscripts and some 30,000 volumes of early printed books, which include c330 incunabula.
+The college’s library is a light and spacious 1930s building which provides plenty of work spaces and a group study room.
+The library has physical collections of 100,000 volumes, 70,000 of them modern texts, largely on open shelves.
+There are major manuscript and rare book collections of interest to scholars, including c400 medieval manuscripts and some 30,000 volumes of early printed books, which include c330 incunabula.

-The library has long opening hours and excellent IT facilities, including wifi access.
+The library has long opening hours and provides excellent IT facilities, including WiFi access and printing.

 All study-bedrooms are equipped with Ethernet/LAN connections and wifi access is available in all areas of the college.
 There are dedicated PCs in the JCR and MCR with printing facilities.
 Remote printing from student’s devices is also available from all parts of college.

 Sport, music and college facilities

-New College has a world-famous choir, and a number of orchestras, supported by several music practice rooms with pianos, and the college's active drama society regularly puts on plays.
+New College has a world-famous choir, and a number of orchestras, supported by several music practice rooms with pianos.
+The college's active drama society regularly puts on plays.

 There is a ‘band room’ with a drum kit, keyboard, amplifiers, microphones, decks and a PA system, and a media room for watching television and movies and playing on games consoles.

-The college has its own sports ground and pavilion five minutes’ walk away from the main college site, with pitches for rugby, football and hockey, squash court, as well as an all-weather court for netball and basketball, and a small gym.
+The college has its own sports ground and pavilion next to the Weston buildings, with pitches for rugby, football and hockey, and a squash court, as well as an all-weather court for netball and basketball, and a small gym.
 In the summer, there is a cricket pitch and grass and hard courts for tennis.

 There is a boat house on the banks of the river Thames, housing the college's rowing boats, and a number of college punts are available at the sports ground for student use in the summer term.

 Facilities for students with disabilities